TheForwardDev/doc/en/fields/select.md

 <a name="default"></a>
 ### Default value
-You can use the `default()` method if you need to specify a default value for the field.
+If you need to specify a default value, you can use the `default()` method.

 ```php
 default(mixed $default)